thosgood/this-weeks-finds/markdown/101-151/week127.md

 and then we figured out a meaning for the determinant here.

 What next?
-Well, since the Laplacian on R^n^-valued functions is the direct sum of n copies of the Laplacian on real-valued functions, we expect that
+Well, since the Laplacian on R^n-valued functions is the direct sum of n copies of the Laplacian on real-valued functions, we expect that